JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 To solve such issues, Kotlin introduces a special kind of class called an _inline class_.
 Inline classes are a subset of [value-based classes](https://github.com/Kotlin/KEEP/blob/master/notes/value-classes.md).
 They don't have an identity and can only hold values.

-To declare an inline class, use a `value` modifier before the name of the class:
+To declare an inline class, use the `value` modifier before the name of the class:

 ```kotlin
 value class Password(private val s: String)